 The CAPS team provides individualized support to assist with all aspects of career development including exploration, preparation and the building of skills and confidence.
 Our services are flexible and adaptable.
-Whether you’d like to chat over the phone or online through Zoom, Skype, email or another platform that works for you, we’re here to help.
-Email us (firstname.lastname@example.org) or book an appointment on OSCARplus > Student Success Centre > Appointments > Careers.
+Email us (email@example.com) or book an appointment on OSCARplus > Student Success Centre > Appointments.

 If you have an accommodation need to book an appointment, please email firstname.lastname@example.org.
 Should you require any materials sent in an alternate/accessible format, please advise.

 Inclusive employment videos from employer and community partners

 Panel: Student Success Centre, Dinstinctability, Specialisterne, City of Toronto

 - Inclusive Employment Supports for Students with Intellectual Disabilities or Who Identify as Autistic